 ”Stop!
 Stop!
 I will shoot if someone try to run!”

-Six of the group stopped, and four ran away, but the officers didn’t shoot in their direction.
-There were six officers, all wearing dark blue uniforms with the Croatian “RH” emblem on the sleeves.
+Six of the group stopped, and four ran away, but the officers did not shoot in their direction.
+There were six officers, all wearing dark blue uniforms with the Croatian “RH” emblem on the sleeves, according to the respondent.

 ”For sure they all were 120 kilogram, the Croatian police always looks like action movie stars.
 They were all like 25 till 30 years old and so strong and tall.”

 One of the officers told the remaining six people on the move, that they would bring them to Zagreb.
 The men were then searched one-by-one and their mobile phones and power banks were taken.
 The officers also took the group’s three tents and backpacks, piled them up and set them on fire.

 So the respondent asked the officer:

 ”You can burn my tent, but why you burn my personal clothes?”